Sang Hyun Park

 profile_pic.jpeg

-I am a fifth-year PhD student in the Department of Electrical and Computer Engineering at the University of Minnesota supervised by Prof. Tony Low.
-I use theoretical and computational methods to study nanophotonics in two-dimensional materials with a focus on surface polaritons.
-I also work closely with Prof. Eugene Mele (UPenn) on topological plasmonic crystals.
+I received my PhD in Electrical Engineering at the University of Minnesota supervised by Prof. Tony Low.
+I used theoretical and computational methods to study nanophotonics in two-dimensional materials with a focus on surface polaritons.
+I also worked closely with Prof. Eugene Mele (UPenn) on topological plasmonic crystals.

 Before starting my PhD, I was a researcher at the IBS Center for Integrated Nanostructure Physics in Suwon, South Korea.
 I worked on non-Hermitan metasurfaces and was advised by Prof. Teun-Teun Kim.